maniospas/Blombly/docs/basics/iterables.md

 ## Maps

-Maps contain transformations between iterable objects that match keys to values.
-Use any objects or non-error primitives as keys and values.
+Maps contain match struct or non-error primitive keys to values.
 For keys, numbers and strings keys are considered the same based on their value, whereas other data match only themselves.
 Maps implement member access and set operators.
 But they are also iterables that yield `key, value` pairs as lists of two entries.
 Pop from the front or back of the pair